akk228/Password-manager/README.md

 This is a password manager written on Python.

-To launch it install packae cryptography with pip install cryptography
+Before launch it install packae cryptography with pip install cryptography

+to launch it enter command python3 LAUNCH.py

 How to use it:
 1) You create your password-protected account first.
 There could be any number of accounts